SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ```

 As you can see, the `image_name` setting has been commented out and is replaced
-by the to-be-created block device, where we again instruct the OpenStack's
+by the to-be-created block device, where we again instruct OpenStack's
 compute service (nova) to create a volume from the image on the fly.

 The code here is even prepared to handle cases with multiple images with the same